 I would get very winded and unable to continue.
 I’d go for a 6-mile run and quit in the first mile or two.
 My legs felt like they were stuck in wet cement.
 Severe fatigue, numbness, and tingling followed.
 MS was suspected, so I had MRIs, tests, and a spinal tap.
 All came back fine, and I had no diagnosis for the illness.

-I quit running for six months, but was desperate to feel better.
+I quit running for six months but was desperate to feel better.
 I began to think about my diet.
 My best friend and running partner is vegan.
 Everywhere you turn, vegan is promoted as the healthiest diet.
 I decided to give it a try.
 I watched all the documentaries.
 I liked Game Changers because it was about athletes.
-I was whole food, plant based for 18 months.
-At first things went well.
-I began running again, and it felt good to have such a “healthy” diet.
-I even got my certification in plant based nutrition.
-I was gearing up for possibly health coaching.
+I was whole food, plant-based for 18 months.”

 I transitioned slowly because I wasn’t completely sure it was a good idea.
-I took things out of my diet like vegetables, kept things like oatmeal, and increased meat.
-For 2 months I worked toward carnivore, which I think helped me transition because I never got the keto flu.
-Mid December I was pretty much full carnivore.
+I took things out of my diet, like vegetables, kept things like oatmeal, and increased meat.
+For two months, I worked toward Carnivore, which I think helped me transition because I never got the keto flu.
+Mid-December, I was pretty much full Carnivore.